felixjwong/antibioticsai/README.md

 chemprop_train --data_path working_example/train.csv --dataset_type classification --config_path working_example/hyperparameters.json --save_dir "working_example/checkpoints" --ensemble_size 1 --features_generator rdkit_2d_normalized --no_features_scaling
 ```

 This will provide one model checkpoint in the folder "working_example/checkpoints".
 The Chemprop model will be defined using the hyperparameters in "working_example/hyperparameters.json" and trained on the data in "working_example/train.csv."
-The flag --dataset_type specifies binary classification, the flag --ensemble_size specifies the number of models in the ensemble, and the --features_generator and --no_features_scaling flags specifies that we would like the model to be augmented with computed RDKit features, as detailed further in the paper.
+The flag --dataset_type specifies binary classification, the flag --ensemble_size specifies the number of models in the ensemble, and the --features_generator and --no_features_scaling flags specify that we would like the model to be augmented with computed RDKit features, as detailed further in the paper.
 For advanced details about each of these flags and additional options, see Chemprop's <a href="https://github.com/chemprop/chemprop">Official Instructions</a>.

 ##### Predicting with Chemprop